 “WE’VE GOT THIS . . .”

-With those three words Australian Stingers goalkeeper Genevieve Longman imposed herself on the pressure cooker atmosphere of the Paris Olympics water polo competition to ensure Australia’s nail biting victory over the Netherlands.
+With those three words Australian Stingers goalkeeper Genevieve Longman imposed herself on the pressure cooker atmosphere of the Paris Olympics water polo competition to ensure her team’s nail biting victory over the Netherlands.

 Longman, a New South Wales Institute of Sport Scholarship athlete, replaced Gabriella ‘Gabby’ Palm during a tense penalty shootout after the Group match finished in regulation time with the scores locked seven-all.